SERMON: “Life as a Chaplain in Iraq on the Front Lines” By Travis Mosier – (Veterans Day at Bob Jones University)

-For complete coverage of breaking news, go to CNN TV, CNN.com and CNN Mobile.
+Get complete coverage of breaking news on CNN TV, CNN.com and CNN Mobile.